dewey/kirby-posse/.github/README.md

 - Customizable post template with support for title, URL and tags
 - Queue system for managing which posts get syndicated when
 - Configurable delay before syndication (To fix typos, etc.)
-- Support for syndication image limits (Up to 4 images)
+- Support for syndication image limits (Up to 4 images) and image size presets
 - Automated cron job endpoint for scheduled syndication
 - SQLite database for storing syndication history and queue